-Solar pool heaters have grown in popularity in recent years because they are eco-friendly and cost very little to run.
-Whether you have a solar pool heater yourself or are planning on getting one, it is useful to understand the basic mechanics of how they work.
+Solar pool heaters have grown in popularity recently because they are eco-friendly and cost very little to run.
+Whether you have a solar pool heater or are planning on getting one, it is helpful to understand its basic mechanics.

 In this article, I will cover how solar heaters work and answer other frequently asked questions about these energy-efficient heaters.

-- Solar pool heaters use direct sunlight to heat pool water.
+- Solar pool heaters use direct sunlight to heat the pool water.

 - The solar collector is responsible for storing and heating pool water.

-- There are two different types of solar collectors: flat plate collectors and evacuated tube collectors.
+- There are two types of solar collectors: flat plate collectors and evacuated tube collectors.

 - Solar pool heaters use the pool’s existing plumbing system.

 How Do Solar Pool Heaters Work?